 1. Sprinkle the meat generously with salt and pepper.
-Heat some oil (whatever your favorite fat might be) in a large skillet or Dutch oven and sautee the meat in batches ’til it’s evenly browned on all sides.
+Heat some cooking fat (whatever your favorite fat might be) in a large skillet or Dutch oven and sautee the meat in batches ’til it’s evenly browned on all sides.
 Transfer to a slow cooker.

 2. Heat oil in the same pan and add onions and apples.
 Sautee until the onions are translucent and slightly browning on the edges.
 Add to slow cooker and mix well with the meat.
 Add broth and allspice to the slow cooker and mix well.

 3. In the same pan, briefly saute cabbage until it has a few brown spots, then add to the slow cooker.
 DO NOT MIX.
 Keep the cabbage in a layer on top of the meat.

 4. Cook on high for 5-6 hours.

 1. No slow cooker?
 You can make this in a big pot on the stove.
 Increase the broth to 2 cups and when you get to step 3, bring the pot to a boil, then reduce to simmer.
 Let it simmer for 2-3 hours, or until the meat is really tender.
 Proceed to eating and drinking and merrying.

 2. Instead of allspice, I use Penzeys Tsardust Memories or the Sunrise Spice from Well Fed 2.
 It’s spicy-sweet and makes the kitchen smell like the holidays… or like a Glamazon named Svetlana might appear, wearing a tall fur hat and shiny black knee boots, and stab you with a hypodermic needle filled with truth serum while knocking back a shot of frozen Stoly.

 4. You can also add about 1/4 cup of red wine to the slow cooker if you want to make it taste a little richer.
 Lamb is also a good addition for the same reason.

 Intrigued?
 See what Wikipedia has to say about bigos.